 And did I mention fun??!
 We had a blast through groomsmen photos and one of Jeremy’s guys decided to hijack the first look.
 Unfortunately, Joye and Jeremy are literally best friends and Jeremy could tell just from the sound of walking that this was not his soon-to-be wife (he said Joye wasn’t that quiet :).
 Although we didn’t “get” Jeremy, he seemed happy enough to see his buddy.

-Joye – with the help of her maid of honor, Marantha – had written a song for Jeremy that she sang for him during their first look and ceremony.
-This girl has a voice that would bring the house down!!!
-I’m so glad Brent and Ridge, their videographers, captured the whole thing because while the song wasn’t to me, I was a mess; looking around, I clearly wasn’t the only one.
+Joye – with the help of her maid of honor, Marantha – had written a song for Jeremy.
+Right after their first look, she sang it to him!
+All those jam sessions paid off because this girl’s voice brought the house down!!
+So glad Brent and Ridge, their awesome videographers captured the whole thing!
+While the song wasn’t to me, it pulled all the heartstrings; looking around, I clearly wasn’t the only one feeling things.

-Joye + Jeremy began their ceremony with worship.
+Before the ceremony even began, the couple started with worship.
 With the acoustics in the little chapel and the heartfelt outpouring of song and heart from those in attendance, it was impossible not to feel the presence of Jesus.
 (If you don’t want to have to pause your scroll later, I’d recommend grabbing tissues now) Between their unity candle, partaking of Communion, exchange of rings, and their parent’s blessing, they promised the rest of their lives to each other in a little white chapel, that simply glowed with natural light.

 The day was a complete testament of God’s grace and goodness in both of their stories.
-Their families are both in ministry and both dads are pastors, but truly, their lives and legacies will forever be their greatest sermons.
+Before ever meeting, both their families were involved in ministry.
+Even both their dads were pastors!
+But truly, their lives and legacies (passed on in Joye + Jeremy) will be their greatest sermons.

 Sidenote: be sure to read her note on the handkerchief!
 It may or may not have gotten drenched during the chapel ceremony…